 The IELTS exam is a test which assesses your English language ability within 4 areas, listening, reading, writing and speaking.
 The test is jointly hosted by the British Council and the IDP.
-In this article, you will learn more about the dates on which the IELTS exam is offered by the IDP in Singapore around the world.
+In this article, you will learn more about the dates on which the IELTS exam is offered by the IDP in Singapore and around the world.

-What Is IDP?
+What Is IDP Education Australia?

 The International Development Program or IDP is an educational organisation that helps students study in English speaking countries like New Zealand, Canada, Ireland, UK, Australia and the USA.
 They provide a wide variety of international education services.
-They jointly host the IELTS exam along with the British council and have numerous test centres in over 130 countries.
+They jointly host the IELTS exam along with the British Council and have numerous test centres in over 130 countries.

 When Are The IELTS Exams Held?

-Contrary to popular belief you cannot simply book your test on whichever day you want.
+Contrary to popular belief you cannot book your test on whichever day you want.
 Every year the IDP announces the scheduled tests dates for the IELTS exam by posting an event calendar online on their official website.